xin-hedera/hedera-mirror-node/docs/database/README.md

 - Scope: Affected the records of 1177 transactions.
 - Problem: When a crypto transfer failed due to an insufficient account balance, the attempted transfers were nonetheless listed in the record.
-- Solution: Fixed in Hedera Services v0.4.0 late 2019.
+- Solution: Fixed in Consensus Node v0.4.0 late 2019.
 Fixed in Mirror Node in v0.53.0 by adding an `errata` field to the `crypto_transfer` table and setting the spurious transfers' `errata` field to `DELETE` to indicate they should be omitted.